Wondering how long Clear Aligner like Invisalign take to work? Here’s everything you need to know

 - Examination of your X-ray and teeth

-- Determining if you’re a candidate for Invisalign
+- Determining if you’re a candidate for clear aligners such as Invisalign

 - Writing up a recommendation

 If you’re a good fit for the treatment, your orthodontist will create a 3D computerised model in order to plan the aligners.
 This helps your orthodontist figure out where your teeth ought to move to.
 Each misaligned tooth moves in stages.
 Depending on your unique situation, you may need from 6 upward of 48 aligners for your treatment to be effective.
-This will vary, though, from one person to the next and will effect how long Invisalign takes to work for you.
+This will vary, though, from one person to the next and will effect how long the aligners take to work for you.

 Each of the aligners will move your teeth up to .33 millimetres before you pop in the next aligner.
 In short, you should expect to change aligners every week or two.
 If you would like your teeth to move your teeth a little faster, you may be interested in using an iOS and Android app which scans your teeth, and allows you to progress to the next aligner if your teeth have already moved.